-- (E) Place of worship and religious, education, instructional, and institutional service. - (F) Office or office building. - (G) Indoor recreation facility. - (H) Public park or playground. - (I) Bus terminal. - (J) Private club, fraternity, sorority, or lodge.10-11-2 Conditional Uses. - (A) Automobile service station or automobile repair shop. - (B) Drive-in establishments, including drive-in restaurants and drive-in theaters. - (C) Used car sales. - (D) Farm store or feed store, including accessory storage of liquid or solid fertilizer. - (E) Electrical distribution substation, pipeline pumping station, or water tower. - (F) Hotel or motel. - (G) Mobile home, boat, or farm implement sales. - (H) Veterinarian clinic, animal hospital, or kennel. - (I) Any other use that is determined by the Zoning Board of Adjustment to be of the same general character as the foregoing permissive uses, in accordance with Section 10-22-1 of this City Code.
+- (E) Place of worship and religious, education, instructional, and institutional service. - (F) Office or office building. - (G) Indoor recreation facility. - (H) Public park or playground. - (I) Bus terminal. - (J) Private club, fraternity, sorority, or lodge.
+10-11-2 Conditional Uses. - (A) Automobile service station or automobile repair shop. - (B) Drive-in establishments, including drive-in restaurants and drive-in theaters. - (C) Used car sales. - (D) Farm store or feed store, including accessory storage of liquid or solid fertilizer. - (E) Electrical distribution substation, pipeline pumping station, or water tower. - (F) Hotel or motel. - (G) Mobile home, boat, or farm implement sales. - (H) Veterinarian clinic, animal hospital, or kennel. - (I) Any other use that is determined by the Zoning Board of Adjustment to be of the same general character as the foregoing permissive uses, in accordance with Section 10-22-1 of this City Code. - 10-11-3 Height, Area, and Off-Street Parking Requirements. - (A) The limits in feet are as follows:

-Mi nimum Yards 3
+Mi nimum Yards 5

 Maximum Minimum

 Height Front Side Rear Frontage

 45 20 6 20 None

-Min nimum Lot Area Per Family
+Minimum Lot Area Per Family

-Minimum -
+Minimum

-Lot Area Single Two Multiple

-None N/A N/A 1,000
+Lot Area Single Two Multiple None N/A N/A 1,000

 - (C) The minimum off-street parking spaces are as follows: - 1.
 Restaurants and drive-in restaurants: One (1) per one hundred (100) square feet of floor area. - 2.
 Retail food stores over four thousand (4,000) square feet: One (1) per two hundred (200) square feet of floor area. - 3.
 Residence on second story of building: One (1) per full bath. - 4.
 Place of worship: One (1) per four (4) seats in main room. - 5.
 Community center, library, museum, or similar public or semi-public building: One (1) per every three hundred (300) square feet in building. - 6.
 All other non-residential buildings: One (1) every three hundred (300) square feet. - 7.
 In Large Scale Retail Development, shared parking is permitted.
 The assignment of the same parking spaces to two or more different uses with off peak parking needs would satisfy the minimum off-street parking space requirement.
 Example, retail shopping and cinemas meet the off peak parking needs.
-The property owner shall present the proposed shared parking plan to the Site Plan Review Committee for review and approval.

-10-11-4 Site Plan Review.
+The property owner shall present the proposed shared parking plan to the Site Plan Review Committee for review and approval. - 10-11-4 Site Plan Review.
 Refer to Section 10-2-7(I).